noynaert/csc346handouts/README.md

 (Preliminary)

+Some material from Unit 02 (such as packages and Log4j may be covered as part of Unit 01 in order to get tools in place).

 ### Unit 00 -- Review

 This material is intended to catch people up to the same level.
 It will be presented before class starts.